 The Karakoram Highway is full of epic mountain ranges, but one of the most striking landmarks I came across was the Cathedral Range, also known as the Passu Cones.

 The views of Passu Cones start to appear near the town of Gulmit.
 From our hotel, The Gulmit Tourist Inn, we were rewarded with spectacular views from just outside the hotel door.

-I was not expecting to see snow on my visit to Pakistan, especially during the summertime, but it was almost a white-out at the border!
+I was not expecting snow on my visit to Pakistan, especially during the summertime, but it was almost a white-out at the border!

-Snow is no big deal for a Canadian like myself but it was so much fun to see how excited the Pakistanis who hadn’t seen snow before were.
-And as always, the locals were showing their country pride with flags and songs at the border.
-It’s not just beautiful, but a fun environment to be in!
+Snow is no big deal for a Canadian like myself, but it was so much fun to see how excited the Pakistanis who hadn’t seen snow before were.
+And as always, the locals showed their country pride with flags and songs at the border.
+It’s not just beautiful but a fun environment to be in!